Message from the Director

-Participating units include the Lunenfeld-Tanenbaum Research Institute, Departments of Dentistry, Exercise Science, Laboratory Medicine, Orthopedics, Pathobiology, Pharmacology and Toxicology and Surgery, the Faculty of Music, Institute of Biomaterials and Biomedical Engineering, Institute of Health Policy, Management and Evaluation and Institute of Medical Sciences.
+Participating units include the Lunenfeld-Tanenbaum Research Institute, Faculty of Dentistry, Department of Exercise Science, Department of Laboratory Medicine and Pathobiology, Department of Pharmacology and Toxicology and the Department of Surgery, the Faculty of Music, Institute of Biomaterials and Biomedical Engineering, Institute of Health Policy, Management and Evaluation and Institute of Medical Sciences.

-Although we are not a degree granting program your academic transcript will note that you also graduated from this Collaborative Program.
-Please note that you must apply to CPMS through a Collaborating Graduate Department whose degree requirements must be fulfilled.
+Although we are not a degree granting program your academic transcript will note that you also graduated with a Collaborative Specialization in Musculoskeletal Sciences.
+Please note that to apply to CSMS you must be enrolled in a graduate degree (MSc or PhD) in one of the Collaborating Graduate Departments whose degree requirements must be fulfilled.
 Please feel free to contact us with any questions (firstname.lastname@example.org).

 Hope to see you at the next seminar.

 Jane Mitchell PhD